sm1rrnoff/rmsx/rmsx/addons/README.md

-rmsx/addons/READMEThis note shows how to bolt a new analysis method onto the RMSX/Flipbook pipeline, using a per-residue lDDT time-series as the example.
+# This note shows how to bolt a new analysis method onto the RMSX/Flipbook pipeline, using a per-residue lDDT time-series as the example.

 Goals: